cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 (In fact, our test case achieved full coverage without checking the functionality of the program at all, only its exit status.)

-However, aiming for 100% code coverage is good practice, especially for a fresh codebase.
+Nevertheless, aiming for 100% code coverage is good practice, especially for a fresh codebase.
 Anything less than that implies that some part of your code base is definitely untested.
 And to quote [Bruce Eckel](https://en.wikipedia.org/wiki/Bruce_Eckel), *if it's not tested, it's broken*.
-Later, we will see some tools that help you achieve the goal of extensive code coverage.
+Later, we will see some tools that help you achieve extensive code coverage.

 ## Test automation with Nox

-One of my personal favorites, [nox](https://nox.thea.codes/) is a successor to the venerable [tox](https://tox.readthedocs.io/).
+One of my personal favorites, [Nox](https://nox.thea.codes/) is a successor to the venerable [tox](https://tox.readthedocs.io/).
 At its core, the tool automates testing in multiple Python environments.
-It makes it easy to run any kind of job in an isolated environment, with only those dependencies installed that the particular job needs.
+Nox makes it easy to run any kind of job in an isolated environment, with only those dependencies installed that the particular job needs.